 Units might change and there may not be time for all the listed screening, what follows is the best case scenario.

-Assignment: create a found footage work by appropriating and remixing audio, text and video material.
+Assignment: create a found footage work by appropriating and remixing audio, text, images, and video material.
 You are not allowed to shoot new footage or use well known sources.
-Duration 1-3min.

-> Formal: use unconventional editing techniques radically transforming the source.
+> Formal: use unconventional editing techniques and radically transform a single source.

-> Music video: edit the material to a found soundtrack (instrumental only)
+> Music video: edit the material to a found soundtrack (instrumental music only)

 Topics: Online and offline archives, appropriation, fair use, downloading, ripping, Premier, Kuleshov effect, editing, resolution, codecs, exporting for streaming, basic compositing, time remapping, text on video.